Skip to Main Content

 Thursday

-Topics: Introduction to Science Diplomacy, Collecting Around the World for Science
+Topics: Introduction to Science Diplomacy, Human Trafficking

-Websites:
+Readings and Websites:

 Week 2